Zverik/everydoor-website/docs/plugins/code/index.md

-# Code
+# Plugin Code

 Every Door will support compiled Dart code for overriding or extending functions.
 This section will be documented when we have an API.